m-bain/whisperX/README.md

 <h2 align="left", id="highlights">New🚨</h2>

+- v3 pre-release [this branch](https://github.com/m-bain/whisperX/tree/v3) *70x speed-up open-sourced.
+Using batched whisper with faster-whisper backend*!
-- v2 released, code cleanup, imports whisper library, batched inference from paper not included (contact for licensing / batched model API).
+- v2 released, code cleanup, imports whisper library.
 VAD filtering is now turned on by default, as in the paper.
 - Paper drop🎓👨‍🏫!
 Please see our [ArxiV preprint](https://arxiv.org/abs/2303.00747) for benchmarking and details of WhisperX.
 We also introduce more efficient batch inference resulting in large-v2 with *60-70x REAL TIME speed (not provided in this repo).
 - VAD filtering: Voice Activity Detection (VAD) from [Pyannote.audio](https://huggingface.co/pyannote/voice-activity-detection) is used as a preprocessing step to remove reliance on whisper timestamps and only transcribe audio segments containing speech. add `--vad_filter True` flag, increases timestamp accuracy and robustness (requires more GPU mem due to 30s inputs in wav2vec2)
 - Character level timestamps (see `*.char.ass` file output)